FDio/archived-jvpp/docs/jvpp.rst

 --------------------------------------------------

 Once JVPP is successfully built, you can install it to local .m2 repository.
-To do so use provided script in JVPP root directory:
+To do so use provided script in JVPP scripts directory:

 .. code-block:: console

-  ./install_jvpp.sh
+  ./scripts/install_jvpp.sh